christopheradams/plug_rest/README.md

 the `resources` macro that generates eight different verb and path pairs, and an `accepts` plug that assists with content negotiation.

+### The Problem

-In either case, we are given a single function in which to formulate a semantically correct HTTP response, including explicitly returning an HTTP status code if something goes wrong (or right).
+Plug and Phoenix ask us for a single function in which to formulate a semantically correct HTTP response, including explicitly returning an appropriate status code if something goes wrong (or right).

 For example, if a resource does not exist, we have to implement a `404 Not Found` response in every single action pertaining to that resource.